 3. Add finely chopped onions, chilli and fry.
 Finely chopped yields a good gravy.

 4. When the onions turn golden, fry ginger garlic paste till the raw smell goes off.

 5. Add chopped onions, turmeric and salt.
 Fry until the tomatoes turn mushy.
 While the tomatoes cook, make a fine paste of coconut and poppy seeds or cashews.
 You can also add fennel seeds/saunf to the blender and make a fine paste together using little water.
 Set the paste aside till we need it.

 6. Add garam masala, chili powder and saunf if you have not added at step 2 or 5.

 7. Mix and fry until the raw smell of chili powder is gone.

 9. Fry until it begins to smell good or it begins to leave the sides of the pan.
 This step takes about 3 to 5 minutes depending on how thin or thick your paste is.

-10. Add coriander and pudina.
+10. Add pudina.
 I did not have pudina so did not use.
 But i suggest using for a good flavor.
 Fry for about 2 to 3 minutes.